danwild/aurora-australis-forecaster/README.md

 ## Planned features

+- Responsive layout for mobile (this should already be working, need to investigate why not..)
 - Time series plot of real-time solar wind data from L1 (ACE/DSCOVR).
 - A scoring model to emulate human interpretation of solar wind data (if a few solar wind variables line up, outlook is good etc.), should use some interpolation to smooth null values and brief fluctuations that